phalcon-orphanage/docs/en/reference/url.rst

 :doc:`Phalcon\\Tag <tags>` will request both dynamical and static URIs using this component.

-Implementing your own Url Generator
+Implementing your own URL Generator
 -----------------------------------
 The :doc:`Phalcon\\Mvc\\UrlInterface <../api/Phalcon_Mvc_UrlInterface>` interface must be implemented to create your own URL generator replacing the one provided by Phalcon.